advocations/skype/Skype/UCWA/RootURL.md

 5. For some online scenarios, the Autodiscover service might return a 200 OK response with a "redirect" link in the body.
 The client should validate the response before following the redirect link.

- **Note** If you have a pure topology, the redirect scenario will not occur.
+ > Note: If you have a pure topology, the redirect scenario will not occur.
 A redirect can occur in hybrid topologies (On-Premises to Online).
 The current version, , does not support online scenarios.

  The following is an example redirect response.